Just Arrived! Shop MBRP Exhaust

 What are the best replacement fuel lines?

-So, your fuel lines are looking worse for wear.
+So, your car fuel lines are looking worse for wear.
 Maybe you failed an emissions check, started smelling gas, or found corrosion in an old car’s undercarriage.
 Leaky, cracked, or corroded lines are no reason to bring your car into the shop though.
 You don’t need to worry about making your own replacements either.
 Replacing your fuel lines can be simple as long as you pick the right ones for the job.
-Here’s a handy guide to the best type of replacement fuel lines on the market.
+Here’s a handy guide to the best fuel line options on the market.

 Custom Engine Compartment - Page 2 - The Mustang Source - Ford Mustang Forums